XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Personal information
 ------
-I'm keen on doing sports, such as playing basketball, swimming and fitness.
-I also enjoy watching movies and listening to music when I'm free.
+Hoppy: basketball, swimming and fitness.
+I also enjoy watching movies and listening to music, although I'm a terrible singer. :)